 - Real World Example: Kids Allowances

 Where I outline a system to ensure kids get their allowances on time.
-My kids were pretty mad at me until I implemented this system, and as a bonus, I am still watching them (financially). - Kippers
+My kids were pretty mad at me.
+Then, I implemented this system.
+As a bonus, I am still watching them (financially). - Kippers

 Not just a salted fish eaten for breakfast in the U.K. - Hidden School Costs